Parani-K/pax-ai-iris/README.md

 ## Purpose of the below sample runs
 This application is designed to identify anomaly activities in the following domains:
 1. **Banking**: Detecting suspicious or irregular transaction patterns within the Banking dataset.
-2. **Logistics**: Identifying anomalies in container gate-in (CGI) and container gate-out (CGO) operations across specific port locations.
+2. **Logistics/Shipping**: Identifying anomalies in cargo tracking like gate-in (CGI) and gate-out (CGO) operations across specific port locations.

 ## Instructions